martin41goudxpw/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 It means that trying to optimize code before it's necessary can often lead to more problems and complexity than it solves.
 It's better to write clear, simple code first and optimize only when needed, based on profiling and measurement.

+# 2023-12-06
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+It means that trying to optimize code before it's necessary can often lead to more problems and complexity than it solves.
+Instead, focus on writing clear, simple code that works correctly first, and only optimize when you have identified specific performance bottlenecks through profiling.